-On 20 November 2014 the Care Quality Commission (CQC) published guidance on the fit and proper person requirements which applies to all NHS providers.
-These regulations play a major part in ensuring the accountability of directors of NHS bodies and outline the requirements for robust recruitment and employment processes for board level appointments.
-As part of the assurance against the new Fit and Proper Person requirements for existing board members, you are required to complete the following self-declaration on an annual basis, sign, date and return.
+On 20 November 2014 the Care Quality Commission (CQC) published guidance on the fit and proper person requirements which apply to all NHS providers.
+These regulations support ensuring the accountability of directors of NHS bodies and outline the requirements for robust recruitment and employment processes for board level appointments.
+As part of the assurance against the new Fit and Proper Person requirements for existing board members, you are required to complete the following selfdeclaration on an annual basis, sign, date and return.